mmick66/CalendarView/README.md

     func endDate() -> NSDate   // UTC Date
 }
 protocol CalendarViewDelegate {
-    optional func calendar(calendar : CalendarView, canSelectDate date : NSDate) -> Bool
+    /* optional */ func calendar(_ calendar : CalendarView, canSelectDate date : Date) -> Bool
-    func calendar(calendar : CalendarView, didScrollToMonth date : NSDate) -> Void
+    func calendar(_ calendar : CalendarView, didScrollToMonth date : Date) -> Void
-    func calendar(calendar : CalendarView, didSelectDate date : NSDate, withEvents events: [EKEvent]) -> Void
-    optional func calendar(calendar : CalendarView, didDeselectDate date : NSDate) -> Void
+    func calendar(_ calendar : CalendarView, didSelectDate date : Date, withEvents events: [CalendarEvent]) -> Void /* optional */ func calendar(_ calendar : CalendarView, didDeselectDate date : Date) -> Void
 }
 ```

-The delegate will provide the start date and the end date of the calendar.
-The data source responds to events such as scroll and selection of specific dates.
+The data source will provide the **start date** and the **end date** of the calendar.
+The methods have a default implementation that will return today.

+The delegate responds to events such as scroll and selection of specific dates.

 ### Basic Usage